romhackraces/baserom/README.md

-# Romhack Races BaseROM v4
+# Romhack Races Base ROM v4

 This is the official BaseROM for creating Super Mario World race levels for [Romhack Races](https://romhackraces.com/).
 This base ROM is tailor-made for both race level creation as well as general purpose hacking, but a lot of the changes made and patches included are to accommodate Kaizo level design in particular.